adgayle/aws-saa-study-guide/saa.md

     * Tape Gateway (VTL): Back up data to S3 and archive to Glacier using existing tape rotation process

 ## Elastic Beanstalk
-Select a platform for your code, upload it (zip file including .ebextensions) and it runs with little worry for developers about the infrastructure.
+Select a platform for your code, upload it (zip file including the .config files in the .ebextensions folder) and it runs with little worry for developers about the infrastructure.
 Not recommended for "Production" use by AWS
 * Based on CloudFormation
 * Use S3 if application code exceeds 512MB
 * Provisions